Science Without Borders®

 • Our Coral Reef Ecology Curriculum is a great resource for students and teachers.
 Filled with lesson plans, videos, and interactive learning exercises, our education portal engages and inspires students to learn about coral reefs and to become stewards of this vital ecosystem.

-• The application period for the 2024 Science Without Borders® Challenge is now closed, and winners have been announced.
+• The application period for the 2025 Science Without Borders® Challenge is now open!
 This annual art contest encourages students to learn about important ocean science and conservation issues through art.
 The competition is open to middle and high school students 11-19 years old, with prizes of up to $500 awarded to the winning entries.
-The theme of next year's contest will be announced by September.
+Enter by March 3, 2025 for your chance to win.

 Find Us on Facebook